Original Paper

 eVPAP: variable positive airway pressure.

-Tables 2 and 3 also show that the Z gyroscope signal (corresponding to forward head tilt) produced the lowest percentage of correct heartbeats and the highest proportion of false heartbeats for all sleeping positions.
+and also show that the Z gyroscope signal (corresponding to forward head tilt) produced the lowest percentage of correct heartbeats and the highest proportion of false heartbeats for all sleeping positions.

-Tables 2 and 3 show that when the participants were lying on either side, the heartbeat detection method was significantly less effective than when the participants were lying on their back.
+and show that when the participants were lying on either side, the heartbeat detection method was significantly less effective than when the participants were lying on their back.

 Principal Findings